Rivermaya: Departure of Bamboo Mañalac (1998)

 The band then embarked on a US and Canada tour in 1998.
-Despite the band's successful tour, It was also at this time that Bamboo Mañalac decided to stay in the U.S. with his family.
-His last show with the band was on October 10, 1998, in Oakland, CA. (he eventually went on to form his eponymous band in 2003).
+Despite the band's successful tour, it was also at this time that Bamboo Mañalac decided to stay in the U.S. with his family, and also to finish his studies.
+His last show with the band was on October 10, 1998, in Oakland, CA. He eventually went on to form his eponymous band upon his return to the Philippines in 2003.

 Rivermaya decided to forge on, with Rico Blanco taking on lead vocals and released their fourth album, It's Not Easy Being Green on January 15, 1999, containing the singles "Nerbyoso" [Nervous], "Shattered Like", and "Rodeo". the album hits Gold barely a month after the album was released.